Jumpstart your marketing campaign with these 25 small business marketing ideas. Let your marketing game begin!

 Writing blogs should be done for two different audiences: your target customer and Google.

-There are hundreds of factors that Google takes into consideration…
+There are hundreds of factors that Google analytics takes into consideration…

 …when making a decision on which websites to rank in what order for any given search query.